gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 It has a great community with a [fantastic documentation](https://laravel.com/docs).
 Aside from the usual routing, controllers, requests, responses, views, and (blade) templates, out of the box Laravel provides plenty of additional services such as cache, events, localization, authentication and many others.

-We will use [Envoy](https://laravel.com/docs/master/envoy) as an SSH task runner which is based on PHP.
+We will use [Envoy](https://laravel.com/docs/master/envoy) as an SSH task runner based on PHP.
-It uses a clean, minimal [Blade syntax](https://laravel.com/docs/blade) to setup tasks that can run on remote servers.
-Those tasks can be cloning your project from the repository, installing the Composer dependencies, running [Artisan commands](https://laravel.com/docs/artisan) and more.
+It uses a clean, minimal [Blade syntax](https://laravel.com/docs/blade) to setup tasks that can run on remote servers, such as, cloning your project from the repository, installing the Composer dependencies, and running [Artisan commands](https://laravel.com/docs/artisan).

 ## Initialize our Laravel app on GitLab

-We assume [you have installed a new laravel project](https://laravel.com/docs/installation#installation), so we start with writing a unit test, and initialize the git for the project.
+We assume [you have installed a new laravel project](https://laravel.com/docs/installation#installation), so let's start with a unit test, and initialize Git for the project.

 ### Unit Test

-Every new installation of Laravel (currently 5.4) comes with two type of tests 'Feature' and 'Unit' placed in the tests directory.
+Every new installation of Laravel (currently 5.4) comes with two type of tests, 'Feature' and 'Unit', placed in the tests directory.
 Here's a unit test from `test/Unit/ExampleTest.php`:

 ```php